 Sugar typically has a white color.
 On the other hand,

 Jaggery shows some true range of colors, ranging from golden yellow to golden brown, then brown, dark brown just like dark chocolate .
+Its color depends on extent to which it is heated.

 How they differ in texture?